Italian food photos to make you hungry—that is something I have always wanted to share on the website.

-We already have a lot of great recipes on the website (you can see them here) but our photos have never done Italian food and cuisine justice...until now!
+We already have a lot of great recipes on the website (you can discover them all here) but our photos have never done Italian food and cuisine justice...until now!

 Plenty of the photos are those shared with us by our Facebook community so if you have something delicious and Italian to share, you are welcome to do that there or on our recipe page.

-The fresh food markets of Orvieto are held every Thursday and Saturday mornings from dawn.
-By 5.30am you can hear the small trucks making their way through the cobbled street ways towards the 11th-century built Piazza del Popolo.
+The fresh food markets of Orvieto are held every Thursday and Saturday morning from dawn.
+By 5.30am you can hear the small trucks making their way through the cobbled street ways towards the 11th-century-built Piazza del Popolo.

-If you're lucky enough to be staying in the Piazza you can hear the vendors setting up their stalls, emptying truckload of fresh produce.
-The markets are laden with fresh fruit and vegetables, cheeses, prosciutto and salamis and flowers.
-This is a food lover heaven.
+If you're lucky enough to be staying in the piazza, you can hear the vendors setting up their stalls, emptying truckloads of fresh produce.
+The markets are laden with fresh fruit and vegetables, cheeses, prosciutto and salamis, and flowers.
+This is a food lover's heaven.

 Desserts at the Caffé Gilli in Florence.

 Bari's elderly ladies, affectionately called "nonne" in Italian, have become local legends for their mastery of orecchiette-making.
 These beloved matriarchs take to the streets, setting up their makeshift pasta-making stations with handmade wooden boards and baskets of freshly made dough.
-As they skillfully press and roll the dough with their fingertips, they effortlessly transform it into tiny ear-shaped pasta, one by one.
+They skillfully press and roll the dough with their fingertips, transforming it into tiny ear-shaped pasta, one by one.
 The rhythmic sounds of their hands at work and the chatter among the nonne create an atmosphere brimming with warmth and camaraderie.

-Witnessing this age-old tradition is not only a visual treat but also an opportunity to savor the authentic flavors of Puglian cuisine.
+Witnessing this age-old tradition is not only a real privilege but also an opportunity to purchase and later savor the authentic flavors of Puglian cuisine.
 The nonne take pride in using the finest local ingredients, often sourced from their own gardens or nearby markets.
-The result is a plate of orecchiette that embodies the true taste of Puglia - simple, yet bursting with flavor.
+The result is a plate of orecchiette that embodies the true taste of Puglia—simple, yet bursting with flavor.

 If you find yourself in Bari, don't miss the chance to engage with these remarkable nonne and taste their handmade orecchiette.
 Join them on the streets as they share their stories and culinary wisdom, offering a glimpse into the heart and soul of this charming city.